Ronnie Chan

 Ronnie Chan Chi-chung GBM (陳啟宗; born 1949) is a Hong Kong businessman.

 Education

-Chan earned bachelor's and master's degrees in biology from a California State University.
+Chan earned bachelor's and master's degrees in biology from California State University, Los Angeles.
 He received an MBA from the University of Southern California in 1976.

-Chan was given honorary doctorates by Tel Aviv University, the Hong Kong University of Science and Technology, and the Chinese University of Hong Kong.
+Chan was given honorary doctorates by Tel Aviv University, the Hong Kong University of Science and Technology and the Chinese University of Hong Kong.

 Career

 In 1991, he became the chairman of Hang Lung Group and its subsidiary Hang Lung Properties.
 As of 2014, it was one of the largest real estate developers in Hong Kong.
 He succeeded the chairman position in the companies from his uncle.
 He is also the vice-president of the Real Estate Developers Association of Hong Kong, a co-chairman of the Asia Society and chairman of its Hong Kong Center, and an advisor to the China Development Research Foundation of the State Council of the People's Republic of China.

 He has served on the governing or advisory bodies of several think-tanks and universities, including China Foreign Affairs University, the Hong Kong University of Science and Technology and his alma mater, the University of Southern California.

 He was a director of Enron Corporation and a member of its audit committee when it filed for bankruptcy as a result of fraud.
 In November 2009, he attended the Horasis Global China Business Meeting in Lisbon, where his criticisms of American financial policy garnered widespread attention.